Benchmarking MLLM-based Web Understanding: Reasoning, Robustness and Safety: Benchmark

 \subsection{Dataset Statistics}

-\bench\ consists of 729 full-page screenshots and 3799 questions.
-To enable controlled evaluation across diverse capabilities, we employ task-specific difficulty partitioning.
-For position relationship reasoning, difficulty is stratified by the size of the full-page screenshot, with larger pages implying more demanding localization and reasoning.
-For form filling, difficulty is determined by the presence of explicit hint text: samples with clear hints are considered easier, whereas those without hints require stronger contextual inference and are thus harder.
-In contrast, robustness evaluation, hint text prediction, UI grouping, and safety critical detection are not divided into difficulty levels, as these tasks primarily involve recognition or classification of single elements, where monotonic perturbation scales less meaningful as a basis for difficulty differentiation.
+\bench\ comprises 729 full-page screenshots and 3,799 questions.
+To enable controlled evaluation across diverse capabilities, we employ task-specific difficulty stratification.
+For spatial relationship reasoning, difficulty is partitioned according to the dimensions of the full-page screenshot, as larger pages impose more demanding requirements on element localization and relational inference.
+For form filling, difficulty is determined by the presence of explicit hint text: samples containing clear instructional hints are categorized as easier, whereas those lacking such guidance require stronger contextual inference and are consequently classified as harder.
+In contrast, the remaining tasks—robustness evaluation, hint text prediction, UI grouping, and safety-critical detection—are not subdivided by difficulty level.
+These tasks primarily involve recognition or classification of individual elements, rendering monotonic perturbation scales less meaningful as a basis for difficulty differentiation.